kjahan/clustering/README.md

 `python -m src.run --input YOUR_DATA --clusters CLUSTERS_NO`

-Note that the runner expects the file to be in `data` folder.
+Note that the runner expects the input dataset file to be in `data` folder.

-## Run tests

-`python -m pytest tests/`

 # To deactivate the conda environment: